GIV-AI/Sync-images-worker-node/README.md

 - `PREFIX1`: Replace `bcm11` with your Harbor registry hostname
 - `TIME_OUT`: Prevents stuck downloads; pulls exceeding this are terminated
 - `MAX_PARALLEL`: Higher values speed up sync but increase load
+- `LOG_LEVEL`: Set to `DEBUG` for verbose output during troubleshooting
+- `MAX_LOG_SIZE`: Once reached, no more entries are written for that day
+- `LOG_RETENTION_DAYS`: Old log files are automatically deleted on startup

 ---